 What direction should I walk the South West Coast Path?

 The South West Coast Path stretches for 630 miles along the coastline of Somerset, Devon, Cornwall & Dorset and is one of the longest National Trails in the UK.
 But why is it always described as Minehead to Poole?
-Does this mean there is a right and wrong way to walk the South West Coast Path?
+Does this mean there is a right and wrong direction to walk the South West Coast Path?
 So, what direction should I walk the South West Coast Path?

 MINEHEAD TO POOLE OR POOLE TO MINEHEAD?